What is a slipped disc?

 How soon will I recover?

 Do not lift anything heavy or twist your body.
-Make sure you keep a good posture when sitting and walking.
+Make sure you keep a good posture when sitting and walking, and regularly change your posture to avoid strain on your back.
+Your physiotherapist will give you advice about when and how to increase your activity levels.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.